 ALL BUSINESSES MUST PAY Businesses are NOT to use the convenience centers.
 This includes anyone who may be doing a job for a neighbor that is being paid for their labor.

 There are 10 convenience centers located around the county.
-They will accept household garbage, furniture, metal, oil, batteries, aluminum cans, glass, plastic, cardboard and newspaper and all other clean recyclables as mentioned above.
+They will accept household garbage, furniture, metal, motor oil, cooking oil (except Hollis), batteries, aluminum cans, glass, plastic, cardboard and newspaper and all other clean recyclables as mentioned above.

 Convenience Center Hours: